Nurse Practitioner (NP) vs. Registered Nurse (RN)

 University of Pennsylvania – School of Nursing

-The University of Pennsylvania School of Nursing bachelor’s of science program is designed to provide a comprehensive education that prepares students for a diverse range of patient care settings.
+The University of Pennsylvania School of Nursing’s bachelor of science program is designed to provide a comprehensive education that prepares students for a diverse range of patient care settings.
 With a strong emphasis on community involvement and cultural awareness, this program ensures that students develop the necessary skills and knowledge to serve diverse populations effectively.
 The curriculum is highly kinetic, featuring a state-of-the-art simulation lab and team-based clinical practice, allowing students to gain hands-on experience and build confidence in their abilities.

 In addition to the rigorous coursework, students have opportunities to expand their experiences through student-driven initiatives, study abroad programs, and faculty-advised internships.
 This enables students to broaden their perspectives and gain a deeper understanding of healthcare practices worldwide.

-• Location: Philadelphia, PA
+- Location: Philadelphia, PA

-• Accreditation: Commission on Collegiate Nursing Education (CCNE)
+- Accreditation: Commission on Collegiate Nursing Education (CCNE); Middle States Commission on Higher Education (MSCHE)

-Washington State Community College
+Washington State College of Ohio

 Admission to this program is selective.
 The admission requirements include a completed application; a high school diploma or GED; ACT, SAT, or TEAS test scores; three references; and prerequisite coursework in biology, math, and chemistry with at least a 2.5 GPA.

-• Location: Marietta, OH
+- Location: Marietta, OH

-• Accreditation: Ohio Board of Nursing
+- Accreditation: Ohio Board of Nursing; Higher Learning Commission (HLC)

 University of Colorado – College of Nursing